Courses

 Description: This course is an examination of various themes in the history of medicine in Western Europe and America since 1900.
 Topics include key developments of medical theory (e.g., the circulation of the blood and germ theory), relations between doctors and patients, rivalries between different kinds of healers and therapists, and the development of the hospital and laboratory medicine.

-HIPS 18504 – Science, Culture, and Society in Western Civilization III: the Computational Life
+HIPS 18504 – Science, Culture, and Society in Western Civilization III: Computation, Culture & Society

 Instructor: James Evans